How Are My Medical Bills Paid for the Crash?

 There are three common sources to pay for your medical bills in the event you are injured in a car accident in Maryland.Personal Injury Protection Insurance

-The first, and generally the easiest, is your Personal Injury Protection Insurance, commonly known as PIP insurance.
+The first and the easiest is your Personal Injury Protection Insurance, commonly known as PIP insurance.
 PIP is the car insurance that travels with the vehicle that the victim was driving or was a passenger in (or pedestrians hit by a car or truck).
 PIP covers lost wages, medical bills and other expenses that can result from personal injuries suffered in a Maryland auto accident.
 PIP insurance is not fault based (often called "no fault insurance").

 One of the critical jobs our lawyers have is negotiating with the insurance company to reduce the medical lien that they have.
-Our lawyers have negotiated hundreds of medical liens in Maryland accident cases with such insurers as Blue Cross/CareFirst, Aetna, Kaiser Permanente, Coventry Health Care, Assurant Health, Medicare and Medicaid, and Golden Rule.
-By negotiating with these health insurance companies, we are able to increase the amount of money our clients recover from the accident.The At-Fault Driver or Negligent Party
+Our lawyers have negotiated hundreds of medical liens in Maryland accident cases with such insurers like Blue Cross/CareFirst, Aetna, Kaiser Permanente, Coventry Health Care, Assurant Health, Medicare and Medicaid, and Golden Rule.
+By negotiating with these health insurance companies, we can increase the amount of money our clients recover from the accident.The At-Fault Driver or Negligent Party

 Finally, of course, the at-fault driver is also responsible for the paying of all of your medical bills, including those medical bills that were paid by PIP or the insurance company.
 This is a hard concept to get your mind around.
 Why does the insurance company pay bills that have already been paid by PIP or your health care insurance?

 It is complicated, but it is called the collateral source rule.
-But, suffice to say, you are able to make a claim for all of your medical bills (and lost wages) regardless of who paid the bill (and regardless of whether you were still paid at work while you were out).
+But, suffice to say, you can make a claim for all of your medical bills (and lost wages) regardless of who paid the bill (and irrespective of whether you were still paid at work while you were out).

 - Extensive Trial Experience